-CHAPTER 6H.
-COMMEMORATIONS
+24 CHAPTER 6H.
+25 COMMEMORATIONS

-6H-1.
+- 6H-1.
 Introduction of commemorations.
 Any member may introduce a legislative commemoration, which may be cosponsored by other members of either house, by electronically filing it.
 The prime sponsor shall submit all necessary information to the legislative research council prior to introduction.
-However, no member may introduce a legislative commemoration after the deadline prescribed by Joint Rule Chapter 17.
+However, no member may introduce a legislative commemoration after the deadline prescribed by Joint Rule Chapter 17. - 6H-2.

-6H-2.
 Numbering of commemorations.
-Each legislative commemoration shall be numbered consecutively as introduced beginning with No. 801 for the Senate and No. 8001 for the House of Representatives.
+Each legislative commemoration shall be numbered consecutively as introduced beginning with No. 801 for the Senate and No. 8001 for the House of Representatives. - 6H-3.

-6H-3.
 Calendaring of commemorations.
-Upon introduction, the presiding officer shall place each pending legislative commemoration on the calendar of the next legislative day.
+Upon introduction, the presiding officer of a floor session shall place each pending legislative commemoration on the calendar of the next legislative day. - 6H-4.

-6H-4.
 Approval of commemorations in the house of origin.
 Any member of the body may object to the approval of any legislative commemoration by so stating on the floor of the body at any time before adjournment on the legislative day upon which the legislative commemoration is calendared.
-If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer shall deliver it to the other house.
+If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer of the floor session shall deliver it to the other house.
 If there is objection, the legislative commemoration shall be deemed disapproved.

-6H-5.
+The objection is not debatable. - 6H-5.
 Calendaring of commemorations in the second house.
-Upon receipt of a legislative commemoration from the other house, the presiding officer shall place it on the next day's legislative calendar.
+Upon receipt of a legislative commemoration from the other house, the presiding officer of the floor session shall place it on the next day's legislative calendar. - 6H-6.

-6H-6.
 Approval of commemorations in the second house.
 Any member of the receiving body may object to the approval of any legislative commemoration by so stating on the floor of the body at any time before adjournment on the legislative day upon which the legislative commemoration is calendared.
-If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer shall deliver it to the house of origin.
+If no such objection is made, the legislative commemoration shall be deemed approved and the presiding officer of the floor session shall deliver it to the house of origin.
 If there is objection, the legislative commemoration shall be deemed disapproved.
+The objection is not debatable.